-Foreign exchange plays a vital role in foreign trade and business as products or services bought in a foreign country must be paid for using that country's currency.
 Foreign exchange rates between different currency pairs show the rates at which one currency will be exchanged for another.
+It plays a vital role in foreign trade and business as products or services bought in a foreign country must be paid for using that country's currency.

-Foreign exchange trading enables you to take advantage of rate fluctuations across a wide range of currencies.
-Forex is always traded in pairs – for example GBP/USD.
+Forex is always traded in pairs – for example GBP/USD (sterling v US dollar).
 You speculate on whether the price of one country's currency will rise or fall against the currency of another country, and take a position accordingly.
 Looking at the GBP/USD currency pair, the first currency (GBP) is called the 'base currency' and the second currency (USD) is known as the 'counter currency'.

 Practise trading risk-free with virtual funds on our Next Generation platform.

 It's important to remember when looking at forex that a higher currency makes a country's exports more expensive for other countries, while making imports cheaper.
 A lower currency makes exports cheaper and imports more expensive, so foreign exchange rates play a significant part in determining the trading relationship between two countries.
 There are a variety of factors at play in this relationship and they all contribute in some way to whether the strength of a currency declines or improves in relation to another.
 Understanding the influencing factors gives traders insights they can incorporate into their forex trading strategies.